Five big tests facing your supply chain this year

 From a planning perspective this means that we can expect to see continued improvements and collaboration between functions, with more real-time connected plans.
 Companies with siloed processes are not able to adjust quickly enough to capture the market opportunities.

-In summary, what we are seeing is that the supply and operations planning processes will continue to integrate more closely across the business and become more integral to the overall strategy and direction of organisations.
+In summary, what we are seeing is that the supply and operations planning processes will continue to integrate more closely across the business and become more integral to the overall strategy and direction of organizations.
 Companies who wish to remain nimble and efficient will move to a more frequent planning cycle and have the ability to model and report on changing market conditions and other external factors.
 At the same time, other functions like marketing, sales and logistics will provide regular inputs to ensure greater alignment and get closer to the customer.

 Increasing scrutinity and reporting will be required from senior leadership and analysts to ensure effective communication and expectations setting externally, while also providing inputs to the continually moving strategy.